wolflikeshug/System_Programming/Project2/README.md

 ## v 2.0

-- Introduced multi-thread and multi-processes to boost the running speed of the program
+- Introduced multi-thread to boost the running speed of the program

 ## v 1.0